Review findings

 Resolve findings

 To resolve findings, remediate them by fixing the code where the flaws exist or replacing vulnerable open-source components with safe versions.
-You can also mitigate findings you won't resolve, or use the mitigation workflow to prioritize findings you will resolve.
+You can also mitigate flaws or mitigate vulnerabilities you won't resolve, or use the Triage Flaws page in the Veracode Platform to prioritize SAST and DAST findings you will resolve.

-To resolve findings from Veracode Pipeline Scan, we recommend using Veracode Fix to apply AI-generated code patches to flaws.
+To resolve flaws from Veracode Pipeline Scan, we recommend using Veracode Fix to apply AI-generated code patches to flaws.

 For examples of resolving vulnerabilities from SCA Agent-based Scan, see Find and resolve vulnerabilities.